pokhalo/Food-Waste-Optimization/src/frontend/ReactFrontEnd/README.md

+To start:
+go to /frontend
+npm create vite@latest ReactFrontEnd -- --template react cd ReactFrontEnd npm install

+Currently, these additional libraries are installed into project: axios

+To install axios:
+-Go to React root folder and run: npm install axios

+-To run React in dev-mode:
+  npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.